 Note that σ{z_i} is a trainable parameter in the network.
-All channels in the latent representation share the same σ while each channel has an independent one.
+All elements in a channel in the latent representation share the same σ while each channel has an independent one.

 We minimize the rate-distortion function $\mathcal{L}{RD} = R + \lambda D$ with the network.
 To accelerate the convergence during the training of the multilayer network, an additional information-fidelity loss is introduced.
-This loss term encourages the hyperrepresentation \mathbf{Y} to maintain the critical information in \mathbf{X} during training and is formulated as follows:
+This loss term encourages the hyperrepresentation Y to maintain the critical information in X during training and is formulated as follows:

-In practice, the function $\mathcal F$ with trainable parameter θ is one convolutional layer with no nonlinear activation.
+In practice, the function \mathcal{F} with trainable parameter θ is one convolutional layer with no nonlinear activation.
 The information-fidelity loss takes the form of the least-square error to make the prediction of μ and σ more accurate.